maxdarling/cs197-project/README.md

 ***Methods:***

-We are currently using C++ to implement the hash tables since C++ has efficiency guarantees and was the language used by our nearest neighbor paper called A Seven Dimensional Analysis of Hashing Methods and Its Implications on the Querying Process which can be found here: http://www.vldb.org/pvldb/vol9/p96-richter.pdf.
+We are currently using hash tables implemented in C++.
+Since C++ has efficiency guarantees and was the language used by our nearest neighbor paper called A Seven Dimensional Analysis of Hashing Methods and Its Implications on the Querying Process which can be found here: http://www.vldb.org/pvldb/vol9/p96-richter.pdf, we decided it was the best choice.
+The source code for the hashtables, which are all of the form [Table Name Here].hpp all come from our parent paper's authors, and was graciously sent to us by Professor Dittrich.

 ***Data Generation***